 Financial aid disbursements are initially based on enrolled hours.
 Undergraduates must be enrolled in at least 12 credit hours per term for most types of aid to be disbursed (Graduate students: 9+ credits is fulltime, 6-8 is ¾ time, 4-5 is ½ time).
-Undergraduates enrolling in less than 12 credit hours must notify the Office of Financial Aid, in writing, prior to the start of the term, in order for their aid to disburse according to enrolled hours.
+Undergraduates enrolling in less than 12 credit hours must notify the Financial Aid Office, in writing, prior to the start of the term, in order for their aid to disburse according to enrolled hours.
 If this is not completed the student’s aid will adjust to the number of credit hours enrolled at Census and the aid will disburse then.
 If the student is attending less than full-time the Federal Pell grant will be adjusted accordingly.

 Undergraduate students are expected to graduate once they have met their program requirements.
 Students are no longer eligible for aid once they have met their degree requirements.
-If the Office of Financial Aid discovers that a student is taking courses not required for the degree, their financial aid will be recalculated based only on the credit hours that meet their degree requirements.
-Students who are accepted to Fort Lewis College, who have already earned a bachelor's degree, are limited to student loan funding.
+If the Financial Aid Office discovers that a student is taking courses not required for the degree, their financial aid will be recalculated based only on the credit hours that meet their degree requirements.
+Students who are accepted to Fort Lewis College, who have already earned a bachelor's degree, are limited to student and/or parent loan funding.

 Federal and State financial aid can be used for repeated coursework.
 However, there are limitations: